WaPoco/net_practice/README.md

 # What is TCP?
 The Transmission Control Protocol (TCP) is set of rules that governs how computers communicate reliably over a network.
 Therefore it breaks data into small packets, sends them over the network and ensures they are delivered error free and in the correct order at the recipient.

-# What is the IP?
+# What is the IP and IP address?
 The **Internet protocoll (IP)** is a protocoll and used for routing and addressing across networks.
 In **IPv4** an address is a **32-bit** long number and is divided into **4 octets** (8-bit-segments).

 "number1.number2.number3.number4" or "XXXXXXXX.XXXXXXXX.XXXXXXXXX.XXXXXXXXX"
 ```198.98.23.23``` or ```11000110.1100010.00010111.00010111```
+An IP address has a network and a host part.

 all number in the range 0-256